Quick definitionCopy link to section

 Then, you can name it and mint the token via the platform you have chosen.
 To put it on sale, you need to pay the ‘gas’ fee, which is like a processing fee.
 Once there, its movement is constantly tracked – because blockchains keep a publicly visible history of every transaction – so that it’s always possible to know who owns it.

 As with anything new, they should be treated with a degree of caution, but for the most part they are safe.
 When there has been issues it has often been an argument over who exactly owns the copyright to certain images and files, rather than anything more sinister.

 Where NFTs, and cryptocurrency in general, differ from traditional investments is in the lack of regulatory oversight.
 If something goes wrong, you have very few options and there is certainly no governing body that you can appeal to.
 That may change over time but it’s worth being extra careful about what you put your money into until then.

-For more information about cryptocurrency, and to learn about how it works, check out our range of courses.
-To find out more about investing in them, our helpful guides will take you through everything you need to know:
+For more information about cryptocurrency, and to learn about how it works, check out our cryptocurrency courses.
+To find out more about investing in them, our helpful guides will take you through everything you need to know.